ambarish99/learnGitRepo/README.md

 # learnGitRepo
-This is to lean git and github
+This is to learn git and github